Un Peu de l'Âme des Bandits: Re-issues

 A variation of this piece entitled "Boss de Crosses dans le Doulos" was released in 1982 on the Recommended Records Sampler.

 The CD cover used the original LP artwork in colour, with the band's name spelt "Aksak Maboul", and not "Aqsak Maboul".

 In 2018, Un Peu de l'Âme des Bandits was re-issued on vinyl by Crammed Discs.
 The album was remastered from the original tapes, and includes a large booklet with abundant liner notes, rare documents, and recollections by all the participants.
-Also included is a bonus album entitled Before and After Bandits, consisting of ten previously-unreleased live and demo recordings, and featuring seventeen of the band's subsequent members and guests.
-This series of tracks depicts the evolution of the constantly-morphing Aksak Maboul, from the band's 1977 debut album, to the Bandits album, followed by a lesser-known avant-No Wave phase in 1980, the eclectic electropop of Ex-Futur Album, and though to the band's current incarnation, with a live track from 2015.
+Also included is a bonus album entitled Before and After Bandits, consisting of ten previously unreleased live and demo recordings, and featuring seventeen of the band's subsequent members and guests.
+This series of tracks depicts the evolution of the constantly morphing Aksak Maboul, from the band's 1977 debut album to the Bandits album, followed by a lesser-known avant-no wave phase in 1980, the eclectic electropop of Ex-Futur Album, and through to the band's current incarnation, with a live track from 2015.

 The following musicians appear in Before and After Bandits, in chronological order: